Recipes & Guides/Sourdough Shaping Techniques: Boule and Batard

 Sourdough Shaping Techniques: Boule and Batard

-Why Shaping Matters
+Why Shaping Decides the Loaf

-Sourdough shaping techniques — practical guide overview
+Sourdough shaping techniques: practical guide overview

 Sourdough shaping techniques